 Other Upcoming Features

 On a brighter note, fans and players of the game will not by any means be starved of good content.
-Buyanov shared some key details for the upcoming patch 0.12.7.
+Buyanov shared some key details for the upcoming (now released) patch 0.12.7.
 One of the things mentioned would be the expansion of the popular Customs map, which will be about 30% to 40% larger.
 That would almost certainly mean more challenging raids for that area.